-- A board resolution approving the establishment of the local office - Regulations of the local office - A power of attorney in favor of Dentons' personnel authorizing them to complete the registration formalities on behalf of the founder - A power of attorney for the director of the local office - A certificate of incorporation of the company establishing the local office - The charter/bylaws of the company establishing the local office
+- A board resolution approving the establishment of the local office - · Regulations of the local office - A power of attorney in favor of Dentons' personnel authorizing them to complete the registration formalities on behalf of the founder - A power of attorney for the director of the local office - A certificate of incorporation of the company establishing the local office - The charter/bylaws of the company establishing the local office

 All of the above documents should be notarized and legalized or, where applicable, apostilled.
-A list of countries which are party to The Hague Convention of 5 October 1961 On Abolishing the Requirement of Legalisation for Foreign Public Documents, by which an apostille may be substituted for the more cumbersome legalization procedure, can be viewed at http://hcch.e-vision.nl/index\ en.php?act=conventions.status&cid=41.
+A list of countries which are party to The Hague Convention of 5 October 1961 On Abolishing the Requirement of Legalisation for Foreign Public Documents, by which an apostille may be substituted for the more cumbersome legalization procedure, can be viewed at http://hcch.e-vision.nl/index_en.php?act=conventions.status&cid=41.
 (Public documents originating in certain signatory countries, including Germany, also require full legalization; an apostille from such countries is not accepted).

-In addition to the above documents, the company must also provide evidence of its legal address in Azerbaijan (e.g., a notarized office lease, or a notarized letter of consent from the landlord and a notarized copy of the extract from the Register of Immovable Property in respect of the premises) and a copy of the passport of the director.
+In addition to the above documents, the company must also provide a copy of the passport of the director and a Power of Attorney from the future director authorizing Dentons to appoint him/her to the director's position.
 These requirements apply to both a branch office and a representative office.